CYB3RMX/Zepu1chr3/README.md

 ```
 ![image](.animations/disas2.png)

-# Pypi and Other functionalities are coming soon!!
+# Other functionalities are coming soon!!